 But there are other ways to incorporate more liquid into your diet.
 Many fresh fruit and vegetables are high in water content and great additions to your meals.

-Decide if you want your weigh in day to give you structure – if you know you are weighing on Sun, are you likely to stick to your plan more on Fri /Sat or do you want it to give you more freedom – so you weigh on Friday so you can do more over the weekend?
+Decide if you want your weigh in day to give you structure – if you know you are weighing in on Sunday, are you likely to stick to your plan more on Friday /Saturday or do you want it to give you more freedom – so you weigh in on Friday so you can do more over the weekend?

-What are some of your favorite tricks pre weigh day?
+What are some of your favorite tricks pre-weigh-in day?